-Part Three in a Series About Asbestos and the Military – What You Need to Know
+Part Three in a Series About Asbestos Exposure in the Air Force – What You Need to Know

 The lawyers at Baron & Budd never sue the United States military.

 What Products Exposed Air Force Men and Women to Asbestos?

 Some of the products responsible for Air Force asbestos exposure include:

 - Building Materials in Hangars

 - Aircraft Breaks